Enochteo/weather-app/README.md

 A simple and responsive weather application built with Flask, Bootstrap, and the OpenWeatherMap API.
 This app allows users to enter a city name and retrieve real-time weather data including temperature, description, humidity, and wind speed.

-Why you ask?
-It's because I would rather use a weather app whose defaults unit are metric :)

-Just Kidding
 ## Features
 - Search weather by city name
 - Real time temperature display with **metric** units